 We recorded the single at Albert Studios in King Street Sydney on the [Australia Day long] weekend of January 24-25 1981.
 I wrote Don't Blame It On Me in 1979 and Anastasia in 1980.
 We were playing the songs live long before we hit the studio so we knew them backwards by the time we got to Albert's.
 The recording was done to try and attract some attention from the higher echelons of the recording industry.
 The record was a limited pressing of about 100 or 150, I can't recall the exact number.
+[The confirmed pressing size is 250 - Ed.]
 It was pressed at EMI.
 We sent them to many radio stations and music management companies.
 I have no idea which radio stations actually played the record but did hear that it got some airplay on the BBC in London.

 I deliberately set out to write Don't Blame It On Me as a Sex Pistols style song.
 I really dug the Sex Pistols and all three of us liked our rock hard and heavy.
 Jon and I particularly liked and were influenced by Black Sabbath.
 Jon was a Geezer nut and I was an Iommi fan (hence the SG).